Dynamic Neutrino Mass Ordering and Its Imprint on the Diffuse Supernova Neutrino Background: Dynamic Neutrino Mass-Squared Differences

 The premise of our study is to probe the sensitivity of the DSNB spectra to dynamic neutrino mass-squared differences in the Universe.
-This can arise due to redshift dependent neutrino mass, which can be different for the different eigenstates.
-Such a scenario can either arise due to an unaccounted for phase transition as the Universe evolves, or due to neutrino interactions with dynamical dark energy or ultralight dark matter.
-In this work, we stay agnostic of the mechanism, and assume, for demonstration purpose, that the individual neutrino masses pick up a redshift dependence as follows,
+This can arise due to redshift-dependent neutrino mass, which can be different for the different eigenstates.
+Such a scenario can either arise due to an unaccounted-for phase transition as the Universe evolves, or due to neutrino interactions with dynamical dark energy or ultralight dark matter.
+In this work, we stay agnostic of the mechanism, and assume, for demonstration purposes, that the individual neutrino masses pick up a redshift dependence as follows,

 where $m_i^0$ is the mass today and $m_i^{\infty}$ is the mass at large redshifts.
 These two limits are joined by a smooth function, which transitions at $z=z_i$, with a rate governed by $B_i$, for each mass eigenstate $i$.